GabeScott/standard-works-vault/General Conference/2017 October - Three Sisters.md

 It will not be easy.
 It will require the very best that you have—all your intelligence, creativity, faith, integrity, strength, determination, and love.
 But one day you will look back upon your efforts, and oh, how grateful you will be that you remained strong, that you believed, and that you did not depart from the path.

+## Press On

 There may be many things about life that are beyond your control.
 But in the end, you have the power to choose both your destination and many of your experiences along the way.
-It is not so much your abilities but your choices that make the difference in life.
+It is not so much your abilities but your choices that make the difference in life.[^9]

 You cannot allow circumstances to make you sad.